Pass a ball around the circle - only the person holding it can talk. Gives shy students clear permission to speak and prevents interruptions.

 Keep it moving.
 The ball should never stop for more than 5 seconds

-Structured turn-taking, helping shy students participate, practicing listening skills, quick check-ins
+Structured turn-taking, helping shy students participate, practicing listening skills, quick check-ins.
+An ice breaker game that creates clear speaking permission through a simple visual cue.

 The ball = speaking permission.
 This visual cue helps everyone